Top 5 Bad App Design and UX Mistakes You Should Stop Making in 2024

 This includes cluttered screens, excessive pop-ups, intrusive ads, and irrelevant information.

 Overwhelming content refers to information, graphics, or media that can confuse or frustrate users, making it difficult for them to navigate a website or application.
+Overwhelming content can lead to a negative user experience.

 It can lead to a poor user experience and ultimately hinder conversions or engagement.